 It’s football season again.
-Many youth football programs are in full swing, high schools have already started and college football will kick things off this weekend.
-For all of you youth and high school football coaches that are trying establish a run game and it’s just not happening or to you coaches that have established a run game but would like to see a little more umph, I have just the thing for you.
+Many youth football programs are in full swing, high schools have already started district play and college football’s quest for the playoffs is off and running.
+For all of you youth and high school football coaches that are trying to establish a run game and it’s just not happening or to you coaches that have established a run game but would like to see a little more umph, I have just the thing for you.

 By: Charlie Coiner – CEO – First Down Playbook